 Flammable liquids stored within buildings are very hazardous.
-Students should mitigate this risk by keeping the vehicle's fuel tank below a quarter of its capacity and the starter battery should be disconnected from the electrical system if left unsupervised (i.e., lunch, overnights, etc.).
+Students should help mitigate this risk by keeping the Picture Car's fuel tank below a quarter of its capacity and the starter battery should be disconnected from the electrical system if left unsupervised (e.g., lunch, overnights, etc.).
 A fire extinguisher must be always on set.